Refusal to integrate

-Crimes by immigrants has been cited to a lack of integration.

 Refusal to integrate (German: Integrationsverweigerung) is a political phrase in Germany.
 It primarily refers (in the variant "refusal to integrate from below") to the behaviour of immigrants who do not assimilate into the society of the host country to the extent that the user of the term expects.

 Currently, the accusation of “refusal to integrate from above” is occasionally levelled against politicians and civil servants who, through restrictive regulations and measures, illegally make it more difficult for people already residing in the country to integrate.